5 Best Practices for Your Month-End Close Checklist

 Regardless of whether your checklist is on paper or automated, finding the right balance regarding what level of detail to include is important.
 The most effective checklists exclude specific details that will change from month to month or require too much maintenance, but include enough context about each item to ensure it could be understood by other teammates without significant incremental explanation.

-In other words, if someone not currently responsible for a task can’t come in and gain a high-level understanding of a it from the checklist description, then it needs additional clarity or detail.
+In other words, if someone not currently responsible for a task can’t come in and gain a high-level understanding from the checklist description, then it needs additional clarity or detail.

 It’s also important to include enough items and individual tasks to drive accountability, make decisions, and get a good pulse on status—without requiring your teams to check a box or certify something every time they move a muscle.